yhmtmt/aws/README.md

    * cminpack
    * PvAPI (NOTE: Need to execute installer.
 Remove vimba from the system)
 3. Create New empty project for "console application" (I recommend you to configure the compile target as x64 right after creating the project.)
-4. Add sources to the project obtained with git clone above explained.
+4. Add sources to the project obtained with git clone above explained.(Notice: Files under "rcmd/" should not be imported.
+The remote commands can only be built with cygwin and Linux.)
 5. Configure VC++ "include" and "library" paths.
 6. Install dlls of the libraries to your execution path.
 7. Add grobal preprocessor definitions, FWINDOW and AVT_CAM, if you use direct show based window filters ("dswin" and the children) and Allied Vision Technology's cams ("avtcam").
 If you use SANYO HD5400(filter "netcam"), you should define SANYO_HD5400.
 But, in this case, you need to install libjpeg and libcurl correctly.